sourceduty/Alex_Aldridge/README.md

 #

+Psychological security refers to the state of mental and emotional stability, where an individual feels safe, supported, and free from undue stress or manipulation.
+It is a crucial aspect of overall well-being, allowing a person to function effectively and maintain healthy relationships.
+When psychological security is compromised—through manipulation, intimidation, or deceit—it can lead to significant emotional distress and long-term mental health issues.
+Ensuring psychological security is essential, not only in personal relationships but also within professional environments, particularly in healthcare and therapeutic settings where trust is paramount.

+Alex has been conducting investigations into situations where his psychological security may have been compromised.
+His focus has been on understanding the dynamics of manipulation and control exerted by those around him, particularly within environments where he expected to receive support and care.
+Alex's investigations are aimed at uncovering patterns of behavior that undermine his mental stability and identifying individuals who may have intentionally or unintentionally contributed to his distress.
+By documenting these experiences and analyzing interactions, Alex seeks to establish a clearer picture of the factors affecting his psychological state.

+Through his investigative efforts, Alex aims to create a record of these incidents to support potential claims and to raise awareness about the importance of maintaining psychological security.
+His work is not only a means of personal validation but also a step toward advocating for stronger protections and accountability in environments where individuals are most vulnerable.
+By shedding light on these issues, Alex hopes to contribute to a broader understanding of psychological security and encourage more rigorous standards for professional conduct and ethical behavior in all areas of life.

+#
+### Alex'S Timeline

 ```
 2014 to 2016: I suffered from an undiagnosed mental disorder.
 - I didn't accept that my brain stopped working.